Nana Kwame Adjei-Brenyah

 “Brutal, maximalist, and often gorgeously profane missiles of dystopian satire.” –Esquire

-Originally from Spring Valley, New York, he graduated from SUNY Albany and went on to receive his MFA from Syracuse University.
+Originally from Spring Valley, New York, Nana Kwame Adjei-Brenyah graduated from SUNY Albany, received his MFA from Syracuse University, and has taught at Columbia University, Syracuse University, and The New School.

 Short Bio